hyperspacedev/hyperspacedev.github.io/_releases/desktop-beta.md

 ---
 title: Hyperspace Desktop (beta)
 layout: release
-description: Hyperspace Desktop is the beta version of our cross-platform client for the fediverse.
+description: Hyperspace Desktop is the beta version of our cross-platform client.
 ---
 ## 1.0.0 Golden Master ( October 9, 2019)